 8. Marvao: Hidden Gem in the Alentejo Region

 • Marvao Castle: Built by King Dinis in 11299, Marvao Castle is a perfect example of a crusader era medieval castle.
 It’s impressively set among granite mountains.

-Marvao Museum: The museum is housed inside St. Mary’s Church.
+• Marvao Museum: The museum is housed inside St. Mary’s Church.
 It houses quirky artifacts, including archaeological finds from Paleolithic to Roman times.

 How to get to Marvao from Lisbon: The easiest way to get to Marvao is by car.
 It’s a 2.5 hour drive.